ash-project/ash/documentation/AUTHORIZATION.md

 First for truly one-off situations, write custom actions that configure fields to be hidden, and call those actions.
 */TBD*

-Start thinking in [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design).
-This is key to making easy to understand authoriation code, but will require a slight learning curve for folks who haven't seen this before.
+Second, and most importantly, start thinking in [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design).
+This is a critical concept ushered into Phoenix with Contexts in 1.3 and is the key to making easy to understand authoriation code.
+However, this will require a slight learning curve for folks who haven't seen this before - but it's pretty easy to grasp.
 Let's take an example of a small blog publishing app with Users, Posts, and Comments database tables.

 ```
 Users Table